Flow Bots

 General Tools on the Screen

-Using the icons located at the top right:
+Using the icons at the top right:

 The first step in creating a flow bot is to add a trigger.